CatherineP37/project_5/README.md

 ### JSHint Test

-The JavaScript was tested with JSHint and no problems were found.
+The JavaScript was tested with JSHint and no major issues were found.

 ### CI Python Linter Test